kendru/learn-cljs/content/section-4/lesson-21-functional-programming-concepts.md

 In this lesson, we looked briefly at three cornerstones of functional programming: minimizing and segregating the side effects, using immutable data, and keeping our business logic referentially transparent.
-When we these ideas, we naturally write programs that take a piece of data, pass it through a number of transformations, abd the result is the output of the program.
+When we these ideas, we naturally write programs that take a piece of data, pass it through a number of transformations, and the result is the output of the program.
 In reality, most programs are made up of many pure data pipelines that are glued together with impure code that interacts with the DOM, but if we follow the functional programming concepts that we have learned in this lesson, we will end up with a clean functional core of business logic that is primarily